ataiva-software/vertex/README.md

 **Eden DevOps Suite** - Creating the perfect environment for modern development teams.

 *Note: Eden is now production-ready.
 All services are fully implemented with production-ready code, comprehensive testing, and automated deployment pipeline.
+All previously mocked implementations have been replaced with real, production-grade code.
 We appreciate your contributions as we continue to enhance and expand the platform.*